chrultrabook/docs/index.md

 **The docs focuses on two main things:**

-*   Installing altOS on your Chromebook.
+*   Installing an altOS on your Chromebook.
 *   Learning in-depth information about your Chromebook.

-Because of this, you will be expected to read, learn, and even use Google.
+Because of this, you **are** be expected to read, learn, and use Google.
 This is not a one click procedure.

 --------------------------------------